 Same-day direct deposit to your bank account: 5% cash advance fee

 Buying cash equivalents like money orders or casino chips: 5% cash advance fee

 1-3 business day direct deposit to your bank account: 3% cash advance fee

 Cash advance check that uses your card’s credit line: 3% cash advance fee

 Bank of America cash advance fees are similar to what other credit card companies charge.
-Chase, Citi, Discover and Wells Fargo have 5% cash advance fees, for example.
-American Express, Capital One and U.S. Bank charge 3%.
+Chase, Citi, American Express, and Wells Fargo have 5% cash advance fees, for example.
+Capital One has 3% or 4% cash advance fees and U.S. Bank charges 3% or5% of the amount of each advance.
 No matter who issues your card, cash advances will always be expensive.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.